dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 ### Semantics

-Dart semantics, static and dynamic, does not follow the grammar precisely.
-For example, a static member invocation expression of the form `C.id<T1>(e2)` is treated as an atomic entity for type inference (and runtime semantics), it’s not a combination of doing a `C.id` tear-off, then a `<T1>` instantiation and then an `(e2)` invocation.
+Dart semantics, static and dynamic, do not follow the grammar precisely.
+For example, a static member invocation expression of the form `C.id<T1>(e2)` is treated as an atomic entity for type inference (and runtime semantics).
+It’s not a combination of doing a `C.id` tear-off, then a `<T1>` instantiation and then an `(e2)` invocation.
 The context type of that entire expression is used throughout the inference, where `(e1.id<T1>)(e2)` has `(e1.id<T1>)` in a